wasita/magic-garden/README.md

 **macOS permissions:**

-- Grant accessibility permissions to Terminal/Python in System Preferences > Security & Privacy > Privacy > Accessibility
+- Grant accessibility permissions in System Settings > Privacy & Security > Accessibility
+- Add Terminal (or your IDE) to the allowed apps

+**Windows permissions:**

+- Run as Administrator if clicks aren't registering
+- Disable "UI Access" protection in some games

+## Disclaimer

+Use at your own risk.
+Automation may violate the game's terms of service.